Set the default backend to LSF + Apptainer.

 LSF + Apptainer backend

-Sprocket contains an experimental High-Performance Computing (HPC) backend targeting environments that use LSF 10.1.0 for job scheduling and Apptainer 1.3.6 as a container runtime.
+Sprocket contains a High-Performance Computing (HPC) backend targeting environments that use LSF 10.1.0 or later for job scheduling and Apptainer 1.3.6 or later as a container runtime.

 To execute WDL workflows and tasks using the LSF + Apptainer backend, you must be running Sprocket on a Linux system with the LSF command-line tools available locally.
 The nodes where LSF dispatches jobs must have the Apptainer command-line tools available.
 With these prerequisites met, add configuration like the following example to your sprocket.toml to execute tasks using the HPC: